abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 ---

-#### Lexical scope
+#### Lexical Scope (Environment)

-It's the scope that is defined at the time of writing the code, and it doesn't change when the code is executed.
+It's a scope that is defined at the time of writing the code, and it doesn't change at runtime.

+- It refers to the scope where a variable is declared, which remains constant regardless of where the variable is called.
-- It's where the function was **defined** (Functions are linked to the object they were defined within)
+- Functions are linked to the object they were defined within.
-- Lexical Environment has two parts:
+- Lexical Environment consists of two parts:
   1. **Environment Record**: Stores local variables.
   2. **Outer Reference**: Points to the outer lexical environment.